 The real trick is good recording and podcast editing software.
-Yet there are a few things to consider to make the entire production process easier for yourself; it starts with setting up a fairly easy home recording studio.
+Yet there are a few things to consider to make the entire production process easier for yourself; it starts with setting up your budget-friendly podcast studio, and trust us it’s fairly easy.

 Only the very necessary